elisagerten/elisagerten.github.io/index.md

 title: ""
 ---

-Hi, I am a postdoctoral researcher at the [Faculty of Management, Economics and Social Sciences](https://pwl.uni-koeln.de/en/team/professors/dr-elisa-gerten) and the [Center for Social and Economic Behavior](https://c-seb.de/en/) (C-SEB) at the University of Cologne, and associated member of the [ECONtribute Cluster of Excellence](https://econtribute.de/de/people/dr-elisa-gerten/).
+Hi, I am a postdoctoral researcher at the [Institute for Strategy, Technology and Organization (ISTO)](https://www.en.isto.bwl.uni-muenchen.de/index.html), Munich School of Management, Ludwig-Maximilians-Universität München (LMU).

 I work at the intersection of personnel and organizational economics, with a focus on applied microeconometrics and causal mechanisms.
 I am interested in how advanced technology affects organizations and management practices.
 My current work is based on German firm-level and worker-level data of the [Institute for Employment Research](https://www.iab.de/).